harvester/docs/docs/upgrade.md

   - harvester
   - Rancher
   - rancher
-  - how to upgrade Harvester
   - Harvester Upgrade
+Description: Harvester provides two ways to upgrade.
+Users can either upgrade using the ISO image, or urgarde through UI.
 ---

 # Upgrading Harvester

-> Available as of v0.2.0
+_Available as of v0.2.0_

 Harvester provides two ways to upgrade.

-!!! note
+Users can either upgrade using the ISO image, or urgarde through UI.

+!!!note

     - Upgrading from v0.1.0 is not supported.
     - Upgrading from/to any RC releases is not supported.
     - Due to pending OS changes in the roadmap, the upgradability to the GA release cannot be guaranteed at this moment.